-Temple of Jupiter Split
+Temple of Jupiter Split, Croatia

 It was converted into a church in the 6th century – and in front of it is one of the Diocletian’s Palace sphinxes (although this one is headless).

-The one gem in the Ethnographic Museum was the Church of St. Andrew de Fenestris.
+One of the gems in the Ethnographic Museum was the Church of St. Andrew de Fenestris.
 Originally, it was an open room in the palace that was transformed into a church in the 7th century.
 Only fragments of the altar and stone work remain.

 Diocletian Palace Gates